jdalexan32/terraform/azure/fw-lb-subnets-vms/README.md

-# Azure Firewall, Loadbalancer, Subnets and VM's #
+# Azure Firewall, Load Balancer, Subnets and VM's #
 Terraform code to build an infrastructure consisting of a Azure Firewall, Loadbalancer, multiple Subnets, Security Groups and Linux VM's.
 The number of Subnets and VM's-per-subnet is configurable.

 ![project2](https://user-images.githubusercontent.com/15988353/126065247-7e8c5a16-2ea7-4190-aa08-f649ddcf59d5.png)